aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/prepare-lambda-hook/index.md

    - Navigate to the **Resources** tab.
    - Look for `HookExecutionRole` and **copy its Physical ID** for later use.

-Now, all the preapration is done.
-The Lambda we created is now ready and we need to activate the lambda hook.
+Now, all the preparation is done.
+The Lambda we created is now ready and we need to activate the Lambda hook.

 Choose **Next** to continue!